Category: Snorkel

 • They expected an aquarium (also my mistake).
 Cozumel is a reef, not a fish tank.
 You’ll see turtles, eagle rays, parrotfish, angelfish, and barracuda—and if you’re lucky, a nurse shark or a spotted ray.
 Just not all in the same place.

-Being completely honest, I had totally unrealistic expectations.
-I thought I would see reef walls teeming with multicolored life like a BBC documentary.
-This is NOT the case, but there is tons of beauty to see.
+Being completely honest it was my fault.
+I had totally unrealistic expectations.
+I thought I would see reef walls teeming with multicolored life like in a BBC documentary.
+This is not the case, but there is tons of beauty to see.
 Manage your expectations, and Cozumel’s underwater world will blow you away.

 3 Types of Cozumel Snorkeling